ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 Looking for an opportunity to go further?
 Take on a leadership position (become the treasurer, co-chair, etc.).

 ## Do something outside of programming
-In college, I was a part of [Onyx](https://dl.tufts.edu/catalog/ead/tufts:UA069.001.DO.UP034),a poetry and visual arts magazine that published a collection of art from the student body each semester.
+In college, I was a part of [Onyx](https://dl.tufts.edu/catalog/ead/tufts:UA069.001.DO.UP034), a poetry and visual arts magazine that published a collection of art from the student body each semester.
 As Co-Editor in Chief, I had to:
 - create (with my co-editor) the magazine each semester
 - follow up with the printer to ensure we got the magazine printed on time
 - organize all pages and layouts